 As an artist, I'm interested in the truth.
 I realize the truth is subjective, so I'm interested in telling the truth from my perspective.
 Most of my paintings are about more than one thing.
-I usually discover the meaning of the painting either while I'm making it or much later, and think that usually the painting has a message for me that I hadn’t anticipated in it’s initial conception.
+I usually discover the meaning of the painting either while I'm making it or much later, and think that usually the painting has a message for me that I hadn’t anticipated.

 I'm also really interested in the flatness of the picture plane - whether or not there's the illusion of space on the canvas, the truth is it's colored areas placed next to each other on a flat surface - that are actually stacked up on top of each other given the normal orientation of a painting hanging on the wall.
 I get lucky when abstract composition reads distinctly at the same time as (and often in opposition to) painted imagery.